aws-solutions-library-samples/guidance-for-product-catalog-enhancement-with-generative-ai-on-aws/README.md

 To avoid incurring future charges, delete the resources created by this Guidance:

-1. Empty the S3 bucket created by the stack.

-2. Delete the CDK stack:
+1. Delete the CDK stack:
    ```bash
    cdk destroy
    ```

-3. Confirm the deletion when prompted.
+2. Confirm the deletion when prompted.

-4. Verify in the AWS CloudFormation console that the stack has been successfully deleted.
+3. Verify in the AWS CloudFormation console that the stack has been successfully deleted.

 ## FAQ, known issues, additional considerations, and limitations